 MACQUARIE CUSTOMER AGREEMENT

 This Agreement is between you and Macquarie Dictionary Publishers an imprint of Pan Macmillan Australia Pty Limited (“Macquarie”) of Level 25, 1 Market St, Sydney NSW 2000, ACN 001 184 014.
-If you are agreeing to this Agreement not as an individual, but on behalf of your company, then “you” or “your” means your company, and you are binding your company to this Agreement.
+If you are agreeing to this Agreement not as an individual, but on behalf of your legal entity, then “you” or “your” means your legal entity, and you are binding your legal entity to this Agreement.
 Macquarie may modify this Agreement from time to time, subject to terms in Section 17 (Changes to this Agreement) below.

 By ticking the box you agree at the time of your Order, or by using or accessing Macquarie Products, that you accept the terms of this Agreement.